-Last month, Tracy and I took a road trip to the Ozark Mountains.
-On our way to 12 Stones Guest Farm in Forsyth, Missouri we decided to take a scenic detour to the tiny town of Ponca, Arkansas.
-Just outside of Ponca is the unincorporated community of Boxley.
-There were elk in Boxley Valley.
-Elk.
-The very reason I started down this wildlife and nature photography road, and the one missed photo op that still haunts me in my sleep.
-To completely understand the reason for my anxiety you will need to read the “About” page.
-Please, take the time to read this short post.
-It may help explain my obsession.
+A few years ago, Tracy and I took a road trip to the Ozark Mountains for a much-needed break.
+On our way to Forsyth, Missouri we decided to take a scenic detour to the tiny town of Ponca, Arkansas.
+Just outside of Ponca is an unincorporated community in a beautiful valley named Boxley.
+We had read that there were elk in Boxley Valley.
+Elk!
+Fantastic!
+The very reason I started down this nature photography road, and the one missed photo op that still haunts me in my sleep.
+To completely understand the reason for my anxiety, you will need to read my “About” page.
+It will explain my obsession and nervousness.

 I’ve taken a lot of images that I’m proud of and even more that I tossed in the recycle bin.
-But as of today I believe that “Redemption” is the one image that gives me the most pride.
-I look at that image and I see progress.
-I see an image that was nine years in the making.
+But as of today, I believe that “Redemption” is the one image that gives me the most pride.
+Even though the bull wasn’t very big, I look at that image and I see progress.
+I see an image that was many years in the making.
 That bull elk standing in a field in the snow and fog in Tennessee no longer haunts my dreams.

-I want to encourage all the photographers out there that are just beginning their adventure.
+I want to encourage everyone out there that is just beginning a new adventure.
 Don’t give up.
 Learn as much as you can and keep pushing yourself to be better.
 You will get there, and one day I hope you have the opportunity to find your redemption.

 If this is your first time visiting my website or reading one of my blog posts, welcome and thank you for joining us.
 Please subscribe here so you can receive updates on the next blog posts on Backyard Birding.
 You will also receive occasional discounts and newsletters.
 Make sure to share my blog and galleries with family and friends!